furkanyesiler/acoss/README.md

-# ACOSS: Audio Cover Song Suite
+# acoss: Audio Cover Song Suite

 This repository includes the feature extraction and benchmarking frameworks for the DA-TACOS dataset (TODO: add links)